Gapped momentum states: Gapped momentum states in liquids and supercritical fluids

 i.e. when the bare mass $m$ becomes close to the field hopping frequency.
 In this case, (\ref{newomega}) gives the photon-like dispersion relation $\omega=ck$, corresponding to the first two terms of (\ref{lagr1}) only.

 These results bring us back to Fig. 1b and our earlier discussion of how a DP with energy (mass) gap can continuously transform into the DP with the gap in momentum space.
-Eqs. (\ref{newomega})-(\ref{newgap}) show how the transformation between the mass-gaped and momentum-gapped DR proceeds as $\omega_{\rm F}=\frac{1}{\tau}$ increases and how the gapless DP emerges in the process.
+Eqs. (\ref{newomega})-(\ref{newgap}) show how the transformation between the mass-gapped and momentum-gapped DR proceeds as $\omega_{\rm F}=\frac{1}{\tau}$ increases and how the gapless DP emerges in the process.

-In the later section, we will see that the same interplay between the dissipative and mass terms and the associated transformation between the mass-gaped and momentum-gapped DR originates in the holographic models.
-It also emerges in the Keldysh-Schwinger formalism discussed in the next section.
+In section \ref{sechol}, we will see that the same interplay between the dissipative and mass terms and the associated transformation between the mass-gapped and momentum-gapped DR originates in the holographic models.
+It also emerges in the Keldysh-Schwinger formalism discussed in section \ref{tre}.